Values

 Type Determination Algorithm

-After parsing the key and consuming the separator space(s), the parser examines the remaining tokens on the line to decide which value type to produce.
+After parsing the key and consuming the separator space(s), the parser first strips any inline comment and trailing spaces from the rest of the line, then examines the remaining tokens to decide which value type to produce.
 The algorithm is:

 - If the first token is a double or single quote (